visfest/topics2015/topic-suggestions.md

 --
 ####Custom D3 Brainstorming
-description: Collaborate on sketching (on paper on in D3) a custom visualization.
+description: Collaborate on sketching (on paper or in D3) a custom visualization.
 Bring a dataset or fork a prepared one.
 Help each other brainstorm and create.

 goal?
 Create sketches of visualizations designed for a particular dataset.